minego/mastodon-image-bot/README.md

 	then the most recent applicable toot will be sent instead.

+	- times: A list of strings, each containing a time of day that the bot should post.

+	A time value may be followed by a / and a value to indicate that it should only run every n times.

-	- times: A list of strings, each containing a time of day that the bot should post, optionally followed by > and a value to indicate that the time should be skipped if there are not at least the specified count of posts available to send.
+	A time value may also be followed by a > and a value to indicate that the time should be skipped if there are not at least the sepcified count of posts available to send.

 	Example:
 		Send at midnight.
 If there are at least 10 images in the queue then also